Karnataka MBBS Admission 2026: KEA Registration, Govt Cutoff, Fees & Seats

 Karnataka MBBS — Specialisation Trends 2026

-Karnataka MBBS graduates pursuing PG specialisation favor certain branches based on Karnataka's medical ecosystem strengths:
+Karnataka MBBS graduates pursuing PG specialisation favour certain branches based on Karnataka's medical ecosystem strengths:

 Cardiology & CTVS: Strong demand at Bangalore's premier cardiac hospitals (Narayana Health, Apollo, Manipal Hospitals).